NBISweden/workshop-reproducible-research/docs/docker.md

 Successfully tagged my_docker_image:latest
 ```

 `-f` sets which Dockerfile to use and `-t` tags the image with a name.
 This name is how you will refer to the image later.
-Lastly, the `.` is the path where the image should be build (`.` means the current directory).
+Lastly, the `.` is the path to where the image should be build (`.` means the current directory).
 This had no real impact in this case, but matters if you want to import files.
 Validate with `docker image ls` that you can see your new image.

 Now it's time to make our own Dockerfile to reproduce the results from the [Conda tutorial](conda).
 If you haven't done the tutorial, it boils down to creating a Conda environment file, setting up that environment, downloading three RNA-seq data files, and running FastQC on those files.
 We will later package and run the whole RNA-seq workflow in a Docker container, but for now we keep it simple to reduce the size and time required.